whamcloud/Online-Help/docs/Contributor_Docs/cd_Setting_Up_Power_Control.md

 # <a name="Top"></a>Setting up Power Control

 Power control can be configured once all of the managed servers have been added successfully and the network interfaces have been updated.
-To do this, ensure `/usr/local/bin` is added to PATH in ~/.bashrc:
+To do this, ensure `/usr/local/bin` is added to the PATH environment variable on the admin / host node.
+This can be added to a shell initialization script that will be sourced when a new session is created (such as ~/.bash_profile):

 ```bash
  export PATH="$PATH:/usr/local/bin"